 The brand “girocard” unites the electronic payment system “electronic cash“ and the “Deutsche Geldautomaten-System“ (German ATM system).
 With more than 100 million issued cards, girocard is the most common debit card in Germany.
-It allows for cardholders to withdraw cash at more than 60.000 ATMs nationwide and to pay cashless at point of sale (POS) terminals.
+It allows for cardholders to withdraw cash at around 58.000 ATMs nationwide and to pay cashless at point of sale (POS) terminals.
 Unlike credit card payments, girocard payments and cash withdrawals are debited directly from your account.

 Maximum security is guaranteed via secure chip and PIN procedure: All girocard transactions are processed by the secure EMV chip, instead of a magnetic stripe, which is vulnerable to skimming.
 Beyond that, the PIN ensures that only the legal owner can use the girocard. girocard is a product of the German Banking Industry Commitee (GBIC) and thus uses the high security standards of the GBIC.

 Apart from withdrawing cash and paying at a POS, the girocard offers many additional features.

 When you are asked in Germany, whether you want to pay with card, usually the cashier means paying with your girocard in combination with entering your PIN.
 To do so, insert your card into the terminal and enter your PIN, when the terminal asks you to.
 The money will be withdrawn directly from your account.

 Debit payments using the girocard system are easy to handle as well as safe and secure for both customer and retailer. girocard is accepted at about 800.000 terminals in Germany alone.